 Overview

-IFPMA contributes our industry expertise to developing converged, harmonized norms and standards that enable adequate quality, safety, and efficacy control of medical products globally.
+IFPMA contributes industry expertise to developing converged, harmonized norms and standards that enable adequate quality, safety, and efficacy control of medical products globally.

-In the past few decades, regional mechanisms intended to harmonize regulations across national boundaries have been developed in Europe, Asia, Africa, and Latin America.
+In the past few decades, regional mechanisms and networks intended to harmonize regulations across national boundaries have developed in Europe, Asia, Africa, and Latin America.
+These mechanisms and networks include the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH), the International Coalition of Medicines Regulatory Authorities, International Pharmaceutical Regulators Programme, PIC/S and the World Health Organization (WHO).

 As well as actively supporting these networks, we help forge and extend links between harmonization initiatives that strengthen all regulatory systems.